 The District's budget process usually begins in January each year.
 During the first month of planning, budget allocations are developed for each campus and department.
 The District allocates funds to campuses based on an estimate of student count.
 Support departments receive funds based on the previous year's budgets adjusted (up or down) for future years' needs.
 Special project requests for amounts supplemental to allocations are considered individually each year.
 Budget input is scheduled for March.
-In March, calculations of state and local tax revenues are completed and the budget starts to take on some form.
-April is the month the District is able to give the Board a view of how the next year's budget looks.
+In April, calculations of state and local tax revenues are completed and the budget starts to take on some form.
+May is the month the District is able to give the Board a view of how the next year's budget looks.
 In odd-numbered years, the legislature is in session, and that complicates and delays the budgeting process.
-The optimal time for making a public salary decision is May.